minimuutti/minimuutti.github.io/en/info/index.md

 * 13.9.2015 New activation post; Stand
 * 9.9.2015 New activation post; Ice cube trays
 * 9.9.2015 New activation post; Paper balls in cups
-* 26.8.2015 Updated activation post; Towels in the box
 * 26.8.2015 New activation post; Lava lamps